boydx/sun-and-hill/README.md

 ![Sun & hill: topographic methods](https://geography.as.uky.edu/system/files/inline-images/sunandhill.png)

-Boyd Shearer has more than five years of creative teaching and course development and over twenty-five years of map publishing, web design, and GIS consulting.
-He has a worked as a cartographer for the University of Kentucky Appalachian Center, where he mapped the social, environmental, and economic conditions of Appalachia.
-He has published original research on historic parks in Kentucky and has GPS mapped hundreds of miles of recreational trail.
-He is dedicated to making maps for our national parks and forests.
-Boyd is presently a Lecturer of mapping and GIS at the University of Kentucky with a research focus in developing hiking trail metrics, lidar and 3D maps, and creating near real-time park weather maps.
+Boyd is a Senior Lecturer of Mapping and GIS at the University of Kentucky Department of Geography with a research focus in topographic visualization, terrain analysis, and trail mapping.
+He has 15+ years of creative teaching and course development and 25+ years of cartographic design and map publishing experience.

 ## Sources